Pedro Castillo

-On 7 December 2022, Castillo, facing imminent impeachment proceedings, attempted a self-coup, attempting to form a provisional government, institute a national curfew, and call for the formation of an assembly to draft a new constitution.
+On 7 December 2022, Castillo, facing imminent impeachment proceedings, attempted a self-coup, tried to form a provisional government, instituted a national curfew, and called for the formation of an assembly to draft a new constitution.
 Castillo was impeached by Congress within the day and was detained for sedition and high treason.
 He was succeeded by First Vice President Dina Boluarte.
 After his removal, pro-Castillo protests broke out calling for new elections and Castillo's release, leading Boluarte to align herself with the opposition to Castillo.
+His trial began in March 2025 and on 27 November he was sentenced to 11 years in prison.

 Early life and education

 Castillo was born to an impoverished and illiterate peasant family in Puña, Tacabamba, Chota Province, Department of Cajamarca.
 Despite being the location of South America's largest gold mine, Cajamarca has remained one of the poorest regions in Peru.
 He is the third of nine children.

 His father, Ireño Castillo, was born on the hacienda of a landowning family where he performed labor-intensive work.
 His family rented land from the landowners until General Juan Velasco Alvarado took power and redistributed property from landowners to peasants, with Ireño receiving a plot of land he had been working on.
 As a child, Castillo balanced his schooling with farm work at home, completing his elementary and high school education at the Octavio Matta Contreras de Cutervo Higher Pedagogical Institute.
 Castillo's daily trek to and from school involved walking along steep cliffside paths for two hours.

 "It was a great accomplishment for me to finish high school, which I did thanks to the help of my parents and my brothers and sisters.
 I continued my education, doing what I could to earn a living.
 I worked in the coffee fields.
 I came to Lima to sell newspapers.
 I sold ice cream.
 I cleaned toilets in hotels.
 I saw the harsh reality for workers in the countryside and the city."